flybywiresim/docs/docs/fbw-a32nx/feature-guides/wheel-chocks-cones.md

 !!! warning "Not available in the Stable Version."

-This page details the safety equipment available at the gate when parked with the A32NX.
+This page details the safety equipment available when parked with the A32NX.
+Other than just looking gorgeous the wheel chocks even apply some braking force to hold the aircraft in place.

+The flight crew activates the Wheel Chocks and Safety Cones through the flyPad EFB.
+This simulates asking the ground crew to place or remove the chocks or cones.
+The ground crew will then (virtually) determine if chocks and cones should be placed or removed based on specific criteria, which are described in the [next section](#usage).

 !!! block ""